Community-Based Water Monitoring

 Volunteer scientists collect samples & data that can be used to monitor environmental change and patterns on a local or large-scale level.

-The data collected by citizen scientists can provide important information that can improve management decisions about the lakes that are sampled - in return the lakes can continue to be used for recreation.
+We are partnering with Water Rangers to provide the tools and training for citizen scientists to sample for water quality.
+This information can improve management decisions about the lakes that are sampled - in return the lakes can continue to be used for recreation.